aprx/apeupres/README.md

 PASSWORD=prod-password
 ```

-byB running  `apeupres`, this will generates a shell function for you in `~/.apeupresrc`
+by running  `apeupres`, this will generates a shell function for you in `~/.apeupresrc`

 ```
 conf_production() {